skirkyn/dcw/README.md

 # Distributed Controller-Workers system

 The app is designed as a framework that can run distributed jobs.
+Scale the work horizontally.
-The controller supplies workes with small batches. and workers verify each item in the batch.
+The controller supplies workers with small batches. and workers verify each item in the batch.
-If the verification is successful(cuztomizable) the worker will return the verified item to the controller.
+If the verification is successful(customizable) the worker will return the verified item to the controller.

 This initial implementation only can brute force using different types of alphabets and verify through the http request.
 I’m planning to add vocabulary and cryptography in future.
 But it’s designed to be a generic runner.